Business Plan Checklist for Your Coworking Space

 The coworking industry is becoming a lucrative worldwide phenomenon, so now is the perfect time to break into the business.
 We've put together a checklist to help you envision, assemble, and scale your own unique space.
 Whether you're brand new to the industry or you already know the ropes, you can use these tips to improve efficiency, define your brand and strengthen your space's community.

 Looking for our full coworking space business plan?

-We offer a comprehensive guide to operating a coworking s.
-Download it entirely free here.
+We offer a comprehensive guide to operating a coworking space.
+Download it free here.

 1. Define your vision

 Why do you want to open the new space?
 To make a living?
 To cross-finance your own startup?
 To create a national coworking chain?
 To help your local community?